hputnam/Becker_E5/Data/WGBS/Becker_WGBS_Workflow.md

   > "${STEM}"_5x.tab
 done
 ```
-# run loop to filter CpGs for 10x coverage
+## Run loop to filter CpGs for 10x coverage, creating tab files with raw count for glms

 ```
 for f in *merged_CpG_evidence.cov